Cattaraugus Creek at its Lake Erie mouth in New York

 Best flows

 Use RiverReports and USGS 04213500 at Gowanda together.
-Dropping flows with improving visibility are the best steelhead window; hard rises, chocolate water, or unsafe shelf ice should push the plan later.
+Dropping flows with improving visibility are the best steelhead window.
+Hard rises, chocolate water, or unsafe shelf ice should push the plan later.

-When to skip
+When to leave

 Local plan